malonecj/malonecj.github.io/_posts/2015-04-26-introducing-react-data-grid.md

 [https://github.com/adazzle/react-data-grid/](React Data Grid)

-At Adazzle we've been working on a cool project for the past couple of months and we feel its finally ready for public use.
+At Adazzle, we've been working on a cool project for the past couple of months and we feel its finally ready for public use.
 It's a Javascript spreadsheet component built with React.
 We've been using it internally for quite some time, but have only recently gotten around to writing some decent [documentation](http://adazzle.github.io/react-data-grid/) and examples for it, as well as building up a proper test suite.

 [ReactDataGrid](https://github.com/adazzle/react-data-grid/) started life off as a fork off an [exisitng project](https://github.com/prometheusresearch/react-grid) and the great work done by [Prometheus Research](https://github.com/prometheusresearch).
 The orginal project used virtual rendering techniques and harnassed the performance capabilities of React to be able to render hundreds of thousands of rows, and scroll through them without any lag.
 Since then, we’ve diverged significantly from the original project, and so moved to a new project [react-data-grid](https://github.com/adazzle/react-data-grid/).
 New features include